 We welcome families and offer lots of fun things to do for all ages of children and their parents, the whole year round.

-There are baby changing facilities in all ladies' toilets, and in the Swan Theatre and Rooftop Restaurant accessible toilets for men.
+There are baby changing facilities in all ladies' toilets.
+Men who require baby changing facilities can use our accessible toilets in the Swan Theatre and Rooftop Restaurant.

 We're pram-friendly too: there is level access throughout the building with lifts to all floors.
 We can store prams in our cloakroom during the day on request.
 We are also a breastfeeding friendly venue.

-Children are also welcome in the Rooftop Restaurant and the Riverside Cafe where you will find colouring sheets and activities to use while you eat.
+Children are also welcome in the Rooftop Restaurant, the Riverside Cafe and Susie's Cafe Bar at The Other Place where you will find colouring sheets and activities to use while you eat.

 Whilst visiting with your family, there are lots of free daily activities to discover in both the Royal Shakespeare Theatre and The Other Place.

 - Dressing Up Box, Cloakroom, Royal Shakespeare Theatre